 He has since gone on to write The Spine of Albion, 15 years in the making and The Power of Centre.
 All of which have received glowing reviews from people such as The Network of Ley Hunters, Northern Earth, Caduceus Magazine and Grahame Gardner President of the British Society of Dowers and many other well respected others in the earth mysteries community and beyond.

-Why Ancient and Sacred Trees is Supporting this Project.
+Why Ancient and Sacred Trees is Promoting this Project.

 Respected authors Gary and his wife Caroline Hoare are dedicated to helping heal the earth and spend all their spare time in this pursuit.
 The artist Franklin LaVoie, tree lover and member of OBOD ( Order of Bards, Ovates & Druids), heard what Gary was doing and wanted to raise funds and so they contacted Ancient and Sacred Trees to see if the communitree could help.